OGLE COUNTY PLANNING & ZONING DEPARTMENT

 PUBLIC INFORMATION SERVICE

-The Planning & Zoning Department cannot give legal advice on how citizens should proceed under the requirements of the zoning ordinance, special flood hazard areas ordinance, and subdivision regulations.
+The Planning & Zoning Department cannot give legal advice on how citizens should proceed under the requirements of the zoning ordinance, flood damage prevention ordinance, and subdivision regulations.
 It does, however, maintain a public information service to provide information concerning the regulations.
 The Department maintains records on all zoning and subdivision activity on tracts of land in the County and maintains aerial photographs of all areas in the County.
 Zoning and subdivision ordinance are available for download on this web site.

 Ogle County Planning & Zoning DepartmentMichael Reibel, Planning & Zoning Administrator 911 W. Pines Rd.
 Oregon, IL 61061 (815) 732-1190 FAX (815) 732-2229 Hours: Mon – Fri 8:30a – 4:30p